HMCS Unicorn

-HMCS Unicorn is a Canadian Forces Naval Reserve division (NRD) located in Saskatoon, Saskatchewan.
+HMCS Unicorn is a Canadian Forces Naval Reserve division (NRD) in Saskatoon, Saskatchewan.
 Dubbed a stone frigate, Unicorn is a land-based naval training establishment crewed by part-time sailors and also serves as a local recruitment centre for the Royal Canadian Navy (RCN).
-It is one of 24 naval reserve divisions located in major cities across Canada.
+It is one of 24 naval reserve divisions in major cities across Canada.

 Namesake

 Warships bearing the name Unicorn were part of the Royal Navy dating back to 1544.

 History

 HMCS Unicorn is a Naval Reserve Division of the Royal Canadian Navy based in Saskatoon, Saskatchewan.
 Established on 27 April 1923 as the Saskatoon Half-Company Royal Canadian Naval Volunteer Reserve (RCNVR) under the command of First World War veteran Lieutenant John McEown, Unicorn has been a cornerstone of Saskatoon for nearly a century.
 Unicorn was first quartered in the downtown Armoury at 152 Spadina Avenue, moving to the British Empire Service League building 403 21st Street East at the corner of 21st Street and 4th Avenue in June 1930.
 In 1934, the burgeoning ship's company moved again, to 378 1st Avenue North the corner of 1st Avenue and 25th Street to a former car dealership and garage.
 In 1935 was renamed The Saskatoon Division RCNVR.
 The ship moved to its present location in 1943, 405 24th Street East, when a purpose-built brown brick building with white trim became Saskatoon's stone frigate at the corner of 4th Avenue and 24th Street, across from City Hall.
 On 1 November 1941 the unit was commissioned as HMCS Unicorn, and in 1948 it received is official badge.

 In 1941, the Saskatoon Half-Company was commissioned as a land-based ship and named after one of the first vessels to enter Hudson Bay in search of the Northwest Passage in 1619.
 Bearing a badge depicting a unicorn with wings, Unicorn maintains its uniqueness among other naval reserve divisions.
 The badge was adopted in 1948 from the Royal Navy, which often added wings to its badges after a particularly arduous endeavour.